-Benchmarks for weekly LMC services are provided by six ratios: LMC visits per student, LMC group visits per 100 students, information skills instruction (IS) visits per student, IS group visits per 100 students, circulation transactions per student, and the ILL per 100 circulation ratio.
+Benchmarks for weekly library services are provided by six ratios: library visits per student, library group visits per 100 students, information skills instruction (IS) visits per student, IS group visits per 100 students, circulation transactions per student, and the ILL per 100 circulation ratio.

-LMC Visits by Individual Students and by Groups
+Library Visits by Individual Students and by Groups

-LMC visits per student is calculated as the number of visits to the LMC by individual students divided by the number of students enrolled in the school.
-Each of the weekly service ratios is calculated in the same manner as LMC visits per student.
+Library visits per student is calculated as the number of visits to the library by individual students divided by the number of students enrolled in the school.
+Each of the weekly service ratios is calculated in the same manner as library visits per student.
 For example:

-# of Student visits to LMC ÷ Students Enrolled = LMC Visits per Student
+# of Student visits to Library + Students Enrolled = Library Visits per Student

-This ratio is a measure of the frequency with which students use the LMC in general.
+This ratio is a measure of the frequency with which students use the library in general.
 In lieu of figures on uses of electronic information resources, this ratio is an important supplement to the circulation ratio.